shang3301/video-portfolio/README.md

 **Overview**
 I designed an art auction platform that balances clarity with urgency, allowing users to engage with artwork while navigating competitive decision-making.

-**Motivation**
-I wanted to explore how interface structure influences perception of value and time-sensitive choice.

 **Key Ideas Explored**
 - Information hierarchy under time constraints